wk-y/asciicast2script/README.md

 # asciicast2script / script2asciicast

-A pair of commands to convert between `asciinema`'s asciicasts and `script`'s typescript/timingfile.
+A pair of commands to convert between `asciinema`'s asciicasts and `script`'s typescript/timingfile. asciicast2script supports both v2 and v3 asciicasts.
-Supports asciicast v2 and v3 for input, and asciicast v2 for output.
+script2asciicast outputs asciicast v2 by default.
+The `-v3` flag can be used to output asciicast v3.

 ## Installation